cedar-policy/cedar-docs/docs/collections/_schema/schema-grammar.md

 ## `PrincipalTypes` {#grammar-schema-PrincipalTypes}

-The `PrincipalTypes` element is identified by the keyword `principalType` followed by a comma-separated array list of the principal types supported by your application.
+The `PrincipalTypes` element is identified by the keyword `principalType` followed by a comma-separated array list of the principal types supported by your application for the containing action.

 ```
 PrincipalTypes ::= '"principalTypes"': '[' ( IDENT ( ',' IDENT )* )? ']'